 Explore ancient history with a self-guided driving tour through Mesa Verde, Colorado.
 This area is renowned for its world-famous cliff dwellings, constructed nearly 1,000 years ago, offering an abundance of stunning sights.
 Discover the story of the Ancestral Puebloan people and their remarkable architecture as you marvel at these expansive dwellings…

-Purchase once and enjoy for a year!
+Purchase once and use it for a full year!
 Perfect for extended visits and return trips over the next 12 months.

 Please note, this is not an entrance ticket to attractions along the route.
 Verify opening hours before your visit.

-- How to access: Once you book a tour, you’ll get a confirmation email and text with instructions: • Download the separate tour app by Action • Enter the password • Download the tour MUST DO while in strong wifi/cellular Works offline after download
+- How To Access: After booking, you’ll get an email and text with setup instructions and password (search “audio tour” in emails and texts). • Download the separate tour app by Action • Enter the password sent by email and text. • MUST download the tour while in strong wifi/cellular. • Works offline after download.

 - How to start touring: Open Action’s separate audio tour guide app once onsite. • If there is just one tour, launch it. • If multiple tour versions exist, launch the one with your planned starting point and direction.